ipfs/ipfs-docs/docs/install/command-line.md

 ## Next steps

 Now that you've got an IPFS node installed, you can start building applications and services on top of the network!
-Check out the Command-line- quicks start guide and jump straight to the [Initialize the repository section](../how-to/command-line-quick-start.md#initialize-the-repository).
+Check out the [command line quick start guide](../how-to/command-line-quick-start.md) guide.